hevalito/faceit-match-monitor-bot/README.md

 This Telegram bot monitors Faceit match statistics for a list of players and sends notifications about their match results.
 It offers management of the tracked user via bot commands and contains a small access management feature, so that only given users can command the bot.

 ![Telegram](https://upload.wikimedia.org/wikipedia/commons/thumb/8/83/Telegram_2019_Logo.svg/120px-Telegram_2019_Logo.svg.png)

 ![Faceit](https://upload.wikimedia.org/wikipedia/commons/8/89/FaceIT_banner.png)

 ## Features

-- Monitors Faceit match statistics for a list of predefined players.
+- Monitors FACEIT match statistics for a list of predefined players.
 - Sends notifications about match results to a specified Telegram chat.
 - Allows management of the monitored players list via bot commands.
 - Start and stop monitoring with bot commands.